merizrizal/openstack-lab/README.md

 **Preparation:**
 1. Navigate to `./vagrant` directory.
-2. Build the base image which will be is used by Vagrant later.<br>
+2. Build the base image which will be used by Vagrant later.<br>
 Run `make -C base_image/ rebuild-base-image`.
 This will create a new Vagrant box that will be used for our OpenStack VM (controller node and compute node).
 3. Run `make -C controller/ start-provider-network` to create a new interface which will be used by Controller and Compute node.
 4. Run `make -C controller/ start-vm` to spin up 2 VMs which are Controller and Compute node.